Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

-\paragraph{\normalfont\textit{Illustration.}} Figure \ref{fig:pdp_dt} visualizes the result when applying GADGET-PD on the uncorrelated simulation example of Section \ref{sec:repid} by choosing $S = Z = \{1, 2, 3\}$.
-Hence, we are interested in the feature effect of all available features and consider all features as possible interaction (split) features.
-GADGET-PD performs one split with regard to $\xv_3 \approx 0$.
-Thus, the correct split feature and its corresponding split point are found by GADGET such that the interaction-related heterogeneity of all features in $S$ is almost completely reduced and only main effects within the subspaces remain.

-\paragraph{\normalfont\textit{Decomposition.}} If $Z$ contains all features interacting with features in $S$ and if GADGET is applied such that the theoretical minimum of the objective function is reached, then according to Corollary \ref{corollary:objective}, the joint mean-centered PD function $f^{PD, c}_{S|\mathcal{A}_g}$ within each final subspace $\mathcal{A}_g$ can be decomposed into the respective 1-dimensional mean-centered PD functions:
+Figure \ref{fig:pdp_dt} visualizes the global PD and ICE curves along with the regional ones after applying GADGET-PD.
+The global plots for features $\xv_1$ and $\xv_3$ show high heterogeneity in the underlying local effects, indicating that the global PD curve does not represent the respective ICE curves well.
+For example, the nearly horizontal global PD curve of $\xv_1$ (grey line) indicates no influence on the model's predictions.
+Consequently, it is not representative of the underlying local feature effects (ICE curves), which vary highly due to the feature interaction with $\xv_3$.
+We applied GADGET-PD with $S = Z = \{1, 2, 3\}$ to visualize the (regional) feature effect of all available features by considering all features as possible interaction (split) features.
+GADGET-PD performed one split with regard to $\xv_3 \approx 0$.
+Thus, the correct split feature and its corresponding split point are found by GADGET-PD such that the interaction-related heterogeneity of all features in $S$ is almost completely reduced and only the main effects within the subspaces remain.
+Hence, the joint mean-centered PD function $f^{PD, c}_{S|\mathcal{A}_g}$ within each final subspace $\mathcal{A}_g$ can be decomposed into the respective 1-dimensional mean-centered PD functions as defined in Eq.~\eqref{eq:decomp_fe}.
+The decomposition is explained in more detail in Appendix \ref{app:decomp_pd}.

-Eq.~\eqref{eq:decomp_pdp} is justified by the assumption that no more interactions between features in S and other features are present in the final regions \citep{friedman_predictive_2008}.

-Furthermore, if the subset $-S$ is the subset of features that do not interact with any other features (local feature effects are homogeneous), then according to Eq.~\eqref{eq:decomp_pdp} and Eq.~\eqref{eq:pd_fanova}, the prediction function $\fh_{\mathcal{A}_g}$ within each final subspace $\mathcal{A}_g$ can be decomposed into the 1-dimensional mean-centered PD functions of all $p$ features plus a constant value $g_0$:

-Thus, depending on how we choose the subsets $S$ and $Z$ and the extent to which we are able to minimize the interaction-related heterogeneity of feature effects by recursively applying Algorithm \ref{alg:tree}, we might be able to approximate the prediction function by an additive function of main effects of all features within the final regions.

-This can also be shown for the simulation example illustrated in Figure \ref{fig:pdp_dt}, where $\fh^{PD, c}_{2|\mathcal{A}_g} (\xv_2) = 0$ (the regional effect of feature $\xv_2$ after the split is still $0$ and a has low interaction-related heterogeneity).
-Instead, the regional effects of $\xv_1$ and $\xv_3$ vary compared to the root node and strongly reduce the interaction-related heterogeneity.
-Since the regional effects of $\xv_1$ and $\xv_3$ are approximately linear, we can estimate the prediction function within each subspace by